 bootstrap();

-This file creates an ExpressJS application using the ExpressAdapter from @nestjs/platform-express.
+This file creates an ExpressJS application using the ExpressAdapter and sets up a reverse proxy for each upstream server.

-4. Start the reverse proxy server:
+Start the Servers: Start the reverse proxy server: node server.js

-5. Start the upstream servers:
+Start the upstream servers: node server1.js and node server2.js

-To enable lazy loading in Nest.JS, you need to use the loadChildren property in the @Module decorator.
+To enable lazy loading in NestJS, you need to use the loadChildren property in the @Module decorator.
 Here’s an example:

 import { Module } from '@nestjs/common';